 Every case is different.
 It depends on the damages and injuries to that particular person.
 It also depends on who the claim is being made against, how deep their pockets are as far as how much insurance coverage they have, or if they’re a company or person with assets.

 The greater the harm caused to the injured person, the greater the potential value of his or her case.
 This is because the greater the harm, the greater the loss.
-We focus on the particular person by looking at what harms and losses they have sustained.
-Of course, in every case, you have to prove that the other party or person is legally responsible is the cause of the harms and losses.
+From day one on our free consultation, we focus on the particular person by looking at what harms and losses they have sustained.
+Of course, in every case, you have to prove that the other party or person is legally responsible is the cause of the harm and losses.

-If you can show that the traumatic brain injury was caused by somebody else’s wrongdoing and that person has a significant insurance policy or is a company with sufficient financial resources, or if the injured person has their own applicable insurance, then that can possibly cover some or all of the damages.
+If you can show that the TBI was caused by somebody else’s wrongdoing and that person has a significant insurance policy or is a company with sufficient financial resources, or if the injured person has their own applicable insurance, then that can possibly cover some or all of the damages.